wolfgangasdf/sfsync/README.md

 # Introduction

 SFSync is a file synchronization program.
+It compared the file modification time (mtime) and size to decide if a file is modified.
+It keeps a local database to keep track of changes (remote / local).

-It uses different paradigms than http://jfilesync.sourceforge.net/ :
+It uses the following paradigm:

 * `sync locations` are places in the local filesystem that are synchronized against some other place
     * if you want to sync against multiple places, create multiple sync locations for the same folder!
 * `protocols` are protocols that are used to synchronize against the same remote location
     * you can e.g. use sftp and a samba mount in parallel, with different remote roots, while the same cache database is used.
 * `subsets` are used to synchronize only part below a root.
-Often, there are only certain folders that I modify and I don't need to sync all everytime.
+Often, there are only certain folders that I modify and I don't need to sync all folders everytime.
 * You don't need an initial sync of everything below the root!
 I found this to be not acceptable in many cases.

 ## More information

-* the log file `sfsynclog-<date>.txt` is in `/tmp` or in java.io.tmpdir
+* The log file `sfsynclog-<date>.txt` is in `/tmp` or in java.io.tmpdir
+* SFSync has an option keep separate remote file date/timestamp/mtime for servers that can't modify file time (android & SSHelper without root etc.)
+* sftp: use publickey or password-based authentification

 ## Status ##
 File synchronization is a delicate thing.
 However, if you keep the Files list-view on the default setting "changes", only files are modified that you see in the list.
 You can review everything before pressing `Synchronize`.